IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 	* Click **GET /customers/{customerID}**.

 3. Test the API **Get /customers/loan/calculateScore** depending on Input parameters :

 	| Parameters            | Value   | example |
 	|-----------------------|---------|---------|
 	| Age                   | Integer | 23      |
 	| Income                | Integer | 30000   |
 	| Number of credit Card | Integer | 2       |
 	| Number of car loan    | Integer | 1       |

 	![alt text](images/curlRequestFinancialAPI.png "API Request")
 	* Scroll down to **Try this operation** section.
 	* Click **Call Operation**.

 	You should see output returned at the bottom of the page.

 	![alt text](images/curlResultFinancialAPI.png "API Response")

- 	The score with a message is returned.
+ 	A score and a message is returned.

+4. Change Input parameters and re-test.

 ---